 Energy is one of the main expenses for universities and schools.
 While many measures discussed in the home and office sections are applicable here, some suggestions capitalising on the unique features in educational institutions are made below.

 Schools and universities can use cost-free behavioral changes to save energy.
-Alliance to Save Energy claims savings up to 25% in electricity bills are possible by adopting many measures, including behavioral changes.
+Alliance to Save Energy claims savings are possible by adopting many measures, including behavioral changes.
 This includes putting up stickers to remind people to turn off lights, locating switches where students can operate them, and forming a student patrol to turn out lights.
 For example:

 Sub-metering Campus Buildings